Skip to main content

 Mesopotamia

-The correspondence from the Mari archives mentions the Benjaminite tribes, their kings, and princes, who lived in proximity to the Bedouins of Canaan.
+As documented in the correspondence from the Mari archives, mentions the Benjaminite tribes, their kings, and princes, who lived in proximity to the Bedouins of Canaan.
 Specifically, the author of a letter (ARM 26/1 282) reminds Zimri-Lim: «Two Canaanites must be brought alive to the border and mutilated there.
-They must go alive to the Benjaminites and tell them that my Lord has captured the city of Mishlan by force...» (1988CharpinD:582-583, archibab.fr).
-A certain Ishi-Addu, in a letter (ARM 26/1 121), conveys the words of oracles: «Go to Dur-Yahdun-Lim and verify the prophecies concerning the inhabitants of Qatna and the Zalmakkum, relating to the Benjaminites.
-If, when Zimri-Lim and his troops set out on a campaign... the Benjaminites will surely form a solid block with their forces and [...] and besiege Dur-Yahdun-Lim» (1988CharpinD:287-288, archibab.fr).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+They must go alive to the Benjaminites and tell them that my Lord has captured the city of Mishlan by force...» (1988CharpinD:582–583, archibab.fr).
+Furthermore, a certain Ishi-Addu, in a letter (ARM 26/1 121), conveys the words of oracles: «Go to Dur-Yahdun-Lim and verify the prophecies concerning the inhabitants of Qatna and the Zalmakkum, relating to the Benjaminites.
+If, when Zimri-Lim and his troops set out on a campaign... the Benjaminites will surely form a solid block with their forces and [...] and besiege Dur-Yahdun-Lim» (1988CharpinD:287–288, archibab.fr).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).

 20 And they said.
 Pardon, my lord, we came down at the first time to buy food :

-Diplomatic Onomastics of Status.
+Diplomatic Onomastics of Status

 The similarity is observed in the strict adherence to Near Eastern court protocol, where the emphasized self-deprecation of the petitioner before a high-ranking official served as a mandatory legal and ethical norm of official dialogue.